j0nflores/PixelAnnotationTool/scripts_to_build/README.md

 ## build on Microsoft Windows with visual studio vc14 2015:

+-worked with Visual Studio Express 2015 for Windows 10

 - Edit `win_make_vc14_x64_to_edit.bat` and modify :
     - QT5_DIR="/path/to/Qt/msvcXXX/lib/cmake"
 	- CMAKE_PREFIX_PATH="/path/to/OpenCV/build" the directory that points to the `OpenCVConfig.cmake` file